Tennessee Supreme Court Rule 31 Listed Family and Civil Mediator

 Certificate, “Executive Programs in Health Policy and Management” Harvard University, Cambridge, MA

 Mediation and Conflict Resolution Certificate 40 hrs.
 UC Berkeley, Berkeley, CA, 2002

 Mediation Certificate, University of California Irvine Extension 25 hrs.
 Irvine, CA, 2007

-Certificate, Dispute Resolution Program Act, 25 hrs.
+Certificate, CA Dispute Resolution Program Act of 1986, 25 hrs.
 Fair Housing Council of Orange County, CA, 2007

 Certificate, “Conflict Management and the Use of Alternative Dispute Resolution” 155 hrs.
 University of California Irvine Extension, Irvine, CA, 2008

 “NCRC Family Mediator Certificate”, 30 hrs.
 Nashville Conflict Resolution Center, Nashville, TN, 2013

 “Specially Trained in Domestic Violence Issues”, Lipscomb University, Institute for Conflict Management, June 2015